|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 All information you provide to us is stored on secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 You must not share your password with anyone.

 In particular, this site has security measures in place to protect the loss, misuse and alteration of the information under our control.
 All instances of unauthorised attempted access to our site are logged and investigated.
 Where necessary, HFL will inform law enforcement agencies or other relevant organisations regarding misconduct.

 At HFL we respect the privacy of email accounts and we store your email addresses securely.
 Your details will not be passed to ANY organisation beyond HFL without your explicit permission.

 9. Retention periods

-We will only retain Personal Data for as long as is necessary to achieve the purposes for which they were originally collected.
+We will only retain Personal Data processed by us for as long as is considered necessary for the purpose for which it was originally collected.
 As a general rule, Personal Data will be kept in accordance with guidance from the IRMS.
 Personal data may be held for longer period where extended retention periods are required by law and/or in order to establish, exercise or defend our legal rights.

 10. Your data rights

 The General Data Protection Regulation and associated law gives you rights in relation to Personal Data held about you.
 These are: